ethantkoenig/lotsoffiles2/bible/kt/trespass.md

 ## Definition: ##

 To "trespass" means to break a law or to violate the rights of another person.
+A “trespass” is the action of “trespassing.”

 * A trespass can be a violation of moral or civil law or a sin committed against another person.
 * This term is related to the terms "sin," and "transgress," especially as it relates to disobeying God.